FIWARE/ops.Fuel-main-dev/README.md

 Each node sends out DHCP discovery requests and gets the response from the OPS-Deploy node that runs the DHCP server (provided by Cobbler).
 When a node receives the response from the OPS-Deploy node, it fetches the pxelinux bootloader and then the bootstrap image (CentOS based Linux in memory) from the OPS-Deploy node's TFTP server and boots into it.
 When this image is loaded, it reports the node's readiness and configuration to the master node.
-This can take a few minutes.
+This could take a few minutes.

 ### Installation verification